Easy As Cookies

 • Fold in the ⅔ cup diced strawberries, and mix until just combined.
 The dough will become sticky.

-• Use spoons or a medium (1.5-tablespoon or #40) cookie scoop (affiliate link) to portion the dough onto two parchment- or Silpat-lined baking sheets.
+• Use spoons or a medium (1.5-tablespoon or #40) cookie scoop to portion the dough onto two parchment- or Silpat-lined baking sheets.
 You will flatten these, so don't overcrowd.
 I get between 18-21 scones using this scoop.

 Glaze and Baking